AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/enable-disable-communication-limits-in-an-email-program.md

    ![](assets/selectemailprogram-3.jpg)

-1. Under the **Setup** tab, double-click the communication limit line item.
+1. Under the **[!UICONTROL Setup]** tab, double-click the communication limit line item.

    ![](assets/blockoperational.png)

-1. By default, non-operational emails are blocked if communication limits are reached, but if you want to bypass them, clear the checkbox and click **Save**.
+1. By default, non-operational emails are blocked if communication limits are reached, but if you want to bypass them, clear the checkbox and click **[!UICONTROL Save]**.

    ![](assets/ifaperson.jpg)

-   Leaving **Block non-operational emails** checked will prevent sending the email to anyone who has received more emails than your admin settings allow.
+   Leaving **[!UICONTROL Block non-operational emails]** checked will prevent sending the email to anyone who has received more emails than your admin settings allow.